BryanHarrisScripts/Afterglow-Echoes-of-Sentience/Afterglow v10 X Rewrite Bryan E. Harris 2023.md

 ROCKET
 "Working on it, Ren."

-*Shift to Summer's lively vehicle.*
+#### INT.
+SUMMER'S CAR - DAY

-The atmosphere inside Summer's vehicle contrasts starkly with Ren's.
-Compass barks happily, a mechanical macaw squawks, a pair of robotic turtles move sluggishly across the back seat, and a mechanized cat meows from the front, making the vehicle lively and animated.
+The interior bustles with activity.
+Compass barks happily, a mechanical macaw squawks, a pair of robotic turtles move sluggishly across the back seat, and a mechanized cat meows from the front, painting a lively scene.

 JOY
 "How did it get this bad?"